' Abstract

 ' the control group, in each of the 3 language categories).

-No prior study that I am aware of has attempted to de-couple the construct of
+No prior study that I am aware of has attempted to de-couple the construct of ethnicity from the

-authoritarianism; or to combine these two constructs with national identity in order to
+construct of authoritarianism; or to combine these two constructs with national identity in order to

 create a new tool of social measurement.